chrisnoonan98675/site/xl-deploy/how-to/how-do-application-dependencies-work.markdown

     ### How XL Deploy decide which version number to choose?

     You would have noticed that XL Deploy picked specific deployment package versions for deployment.
-Lets discuss all why XL Deploy did what it did one by one:
+Lets discuss why XL Deploy did what it did one by one:

     1. app1 version 1.0: As we dragged version 1.0 of the app1 and there are no multiple versions of app1 so version 1.0 of app1 is selected.